stonecold344/INTPolybotServiceTerraform/README.md

 > [!WARNING]
 > This project involves working with multiple AWS services.
-> Note that you are responsible for the costs of any resources you create.
-> Proceed with caution and ensure that you understand the implications of provisioning resources using Terraform.
+> Please proceed with caution and ensure that you understand the implications of provisioning resources using Terraform.
 > Always double-check your Terraform configurations before applying changes, and use `terraform destroy` when necessary to tear down resources and avoid additional charges.

 Let's get started...